Protecting your personal information

 Customer Administration.
 We may use information about you including form information, content and other information you provide to us or which we collect about you as necessary to carry out our contracts with you, and for our legitimate interests in administering your account and any subscriptions or competitions we operate, as well as to review and improve our offerings, including troubleshooting, data analysis, testing, research, statistical and survey purposes.

 Direct Marketing.
-We may send direct postal or electronic marketing to you using your contact details and information you have provided us.
-We use this as necessary for our legitimate interests in marketing to you and maintain a list of potential customers.
-If you are not acting as a business and have not provided your contact details directly to us in relation to our products, we will only send electronic marketing to you if you have consented to that marketing.
+We may use information about you to contact you about content, products and services that may be of interest to you.
+We may send direct postal or electronic marketing to you or make marketing calls to you using your contact details and other information that has been provided to us.
+We use this as necessary for our legitimate interests in marketing to you where permitted and to maintain a list of potential customers.
+If you are not acting as a business (or are a sole trader), we will only send you electronic marketing or make marketing calls to you if you have consented to that marketing or as otherwise permitted.
 We will always provide an “opt-out” option on any marketing messages we send you.
-If you “opt-out” of our marketing materials you will be added to our suppression list to ensure we do not accidentally send you further marketing.
+If you “opt-out” of our marketing materials, you will be added to our suppression list to ensure we do not accidentally contact you again for marketing purposes.

 Third Party Personnel Administration.
 If you work for one of our customers, suppliers or business partners, we may hold information on you.
 This includes information you provide when you correspond with us, as well as details of your employment, contact details, and our relationship with you.
 We use this as necessary for our legitimate interests in managing our relationship with your employer.